 In DeFi, staking has gained popularity since it allows you to profit from your crypto without much hassle.
 But staking goes beyond that—it contributes to the network’s safety and decentralization, ensuring no one has too much control.
 Staking involves locking up your coins for a predetermined time to improve the related blockchain network's overall security and functionality.

-In this guide, we navigate the essential factors to consider when picking a reliable staking validator, especially when staking huge sums in Tangem Wallet.
+This guide discusses the essential factors to consider when picking a reliable staking validator, especially when staking huge sums in Tangem Wallet.
 Let's first review the definition of Proof-of-Stake and the operation of a staking validator.

 What is a staking validator?